LILogic Net: Compact Logic Gate Networks with Learnable Connectivity for Efficient Hardware Deployment: Experiments

 \subsection{Interconnect Strategy Analysis}

 We performed extensive experiments on the MNIST dataset using architectures with 1–4 layers and widths ranging from 2K to 32K, exploring various connectome variants.
-MNIST’s low computational cost allowed us to thoroughly analyze these designs, providing insights that informed the selection of a reduced set of architectures for CIFAR-10 experiments.
-Test accuracy was measured at binarized inference, averaged over 10 runs for 1–2 layer models and 5 runs for 3–4 layer models, with per-run statistics and training times reported in the appendix.
-All MNIST experiments were conducted on an NVIDIA A4000 GPU.
+MNIST’s low computational cost allowed us to thoroughly analyze these designs, providing insights that informed the selection of a reduced set of architectures for FashionMNIST and CIFAR-10 experiments.
+Test accuracy was measured at binarized inference, averaged over at least 5 runs.